magento/devdocs/src/guides/v2.4/rest/tutorials/inventory/create-sources.md

 ## Add more sources

 Use the same endpoint to create a source for the Leipzig warehouse.
-This endpoint also designates the Brooklyn, Huntington, Manhattan, Berlin, and Frankfurt shops as in-store pick up locations.
-We'll also create the HQ source for virtual and downloadable products.
+We will designate the Brooklyn, Huntington, Manhattan, Berlin, and Frankfurt stores as in-store pick up locations.
+We will also create the HQ source for virtual and downloadable products.

 ### Leipzig warehouse